How To Create A Brand

 - Potentially offensive

-Look for names that let your target audience know what you’re all about at a glance, but don’t box you into a singular purpose forevermore.
-If you currently sell rugs, for example, you might like to name your business Eternity Rugs.
-But if you want to broaden your horizons down the road by selling bedroom sets, artwork, or mirrors, your name could hinder your ability to grow and attract a wider audience.
+Look for names that let your target audience know what you’re all about at a glance but don’t box you into a singular purpose always.
+For example, you might like to name your business Eternity Rugs if you sell rugs.
+But if you want to broaden your horizons by selling bedroom sets, artwork, or mirrors, your name could hinder your ability to grow and attract a wider audience.

 Select the Best One

 Upon narrowing down your list to the top three names, you’ll need to:

 - Read the name out loud to see if it’s catchy, memorable, and easy to say

 - Research the word online to see if anyone has claimed it or anything close to it